-Paint is applied liberally in thick daubs, poured on and scraped off, using brushes, knives, sticks, spoons and paint straight out of the tube.
-But also more delicately, more considered, with smaller brushes, drizzles and dots.
+Paint is applied liberally in thick daubs, splattered and smeared, poured on and scraped off with brushes, knives, sticks, spoons, mixed in cups, and squeezed straight out of the tube.

-Loosely exploring gestural abstraction, action painting and colour field painting, paint is unloaded freely and impulsively to create work that is energetic and vibrant, evocative, ambiguous, at once becoming and falling apart.
+Loosely exploring gestural abstraction, action painting, colour field painting and incorporating a kind of crude personal symbolism, paint is unloaded freely and impulsively to create work that is energetic and evocative, ambiguous yet familiar, at once becoming and falling apart, immediate and slow.

-Canvases often become sculptural through their development, with layers of paint applied over weeks, months and years.
-The information crystallising into immersive and textured atmospheres, like ecosystems or worlds you can peer into and explore.
+Canvases often become sculptural in their development, with layers of paint applied over weeks, months and years.
+Information crystallising into immersive and textured atmospheres, like ecosystems or worlds that you can peer into and explore.

 Artist C.V